 Why is a HIPAA Email Retention Policy Important?

-HIPAA requires covered entities and their business associates to retain all documents related to security, privacy policies and procedures, and PHI for a period of at least six years from the date of creation or the date when it was last in effect, whichever is later.
+HIPAA requires covered entities and their business associates to retain all documents related to security, privacy policies, and procedures for a period of at least six years from the date the document is created or the date when it was last in effect – whichever is later.

 Typically for most covered entities, the documentation that must be retained includes:

 - Risk analyses

 - Patient authorizations

 - Business associate agreements